wp-statistics/wp-statistics/readme.txt

 We do not recommend using a caching plugin along with WP Statistics.

-= I get an error message like "PHP Fatal error: Function name must be a string in /../parse-user-agent.php" =

-Do you have eAccelerator installed?
-If so this is a known issue with eAccelerator and PHP's "anonymous" functions, which are used in the user agent parsing library.
-As no new versions of eAccelerator have been released for over 6 years (since January 2010), you should look to replace it or disable it.

-= I've installed WP Statistics for the first time on a site and when I go to the statistics pages I get an error saying like "The following plugin table(s) do not exist in the database" =

-This is because something has gone wrong during the installation.

-At the end of the message will be a list of tables that are missing, you can use the provided link to re-run the installation routine.
-If that does not resolve the issue and the visitors table is the only table listed, you may want to check your MySQL version.
-Some older versions of MySQL (in the 5.0.x series) have issues with complex compound indexes, which we use on the visitors table.
-If this is the case, check with your hosting provider and see if they can upgrade to a newer version of MySQL.

-If you still have issues open a new thread on the support forum and we'll try and resolve it for you.

-= I've changed the permissions for WP Statistics access and now I've lost access to it myself, how to I fix it? =

-If you have access to phpMyAdmin (or similar tool) you can query the wp_options table:

-	SELECT * FROM wp_options WHERE option_name = 'wp_statistics';

-Then edit the value, inside the string will be something like (note: "edit_plugins" will be whatever permission you selected):

-	s:15:"read_capability";s:12:"edit_plugins";s:17:"manage_capability";s:12:"edit_plugins";

-Replace it with:

-	s:15:"read_capability";s:14:"manage_options";s:17:"manage_capability";s:14:"manage_options";

-= I see error messages in my PHP log like "WordPress database error Duplicate entry 'YYYY-MM-DD' for key 'unique_date' for ..." =

-This is caused by a race condition in the code, it's safe to ignore (it shouldn't be labeled as an error really, but that is part of WordPress that we can't control).

-It happens when a new day starts and two visitors hit the site at nearly the same time for the first visit of the day.
-Both try and create a new row in the table to track the days visits, but only one of them success and the other throws this warning.

 = PHP 7 Support =

 WP Statistics is PHP 7 compliant, however some versions of PHP 7 have bugs that can cause issues.
 One know issue is with PHP 7.0.4 causing memory exhaustion errors, newer versions of PHP 7 do not have this issue.